subparticles/python-grpc-ci/README.md

-# poetry-ci
+# python-grpc-ci

-Docker image containing python and grpc, intended for use in GitLab CI
+Docker image containing python and grpc-tools, intended for use in GitLab CI